dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 We're going to use the Angular CLI to generate the complete architecture for our app up front.
 This way, we can make sure that our modules are functioning properly before we implement our logic and templates.

 Our app is going to use a **modular approach with lazy loading**.
 The sample app in this tutorial is small, but we want to build it in a **scalable, real-world** manner.

+{% include tweet_quote.html quote_text="The sample app in this tutorial is small, but we want to build it in a scalable, real-world manner: modular with lazy loading." %}

 ### Root Module